A few years back when I published this incident on a local daily and many responded to it but I could not find a solid explanation for this incident.

 Death of Trees

-These incidents happened few years back.
-Let me put it in his own words: “We were living in the village in Bhagatpur district of Bihar State.
-My father, grand father and uncle planted a mango sapling, a guava sapling and an apple sapling respectively in our family courtyard.
+.
+My father, grandfather, and uncle planted a mango sapling, a guava sapling, and an apple sapling respectively in our family courtyard.
 Other trees and plants were also growing in the same compound.
 They have given all necessary care to grow these plants; my mother also actively helped them in watering these plants.
 It grows well and started giving fruits.

 A few years later my grandfather went to Varanasi in connection with our family business.